 Cinnamon is a reddish-brown spice loved for its sharp yet sweet fragrance.
 It comes from the bark of evergreen trees that belong to the laurel family.
 It is usually added to sweet dishes such as bread, pies, and pastries.

 It also adds an exciting flavor to savory meals like vegetable hash and soups.
 You can also make your coffee, hot chocolate, and tea taste more festive by sprinkling some cinnamon.
-You can buy this spice in powder form or as quills or curled sticks.

 What are the varieties of cinnamon?